 Large-scale and expensive models can achieve remarkable abilities with datasets like 730 million Reddit conversations.
 However, if we are constrained to the average ~22 million parameters in Sentence Transformers, and are using Weaviate for a general question-answering app, the 100,000 examples in Natural Questions will produce a better model than Reddit conversations for that particular use case.

 So with respect to Scale, we generally want as much data as possible.
 But if we are getting the data from noisy sources like Internet conversation threads, it’s probably not worth the cost of scaling it up.

 Modality is one of the most exciting emerging trends in Deep Learning that would be a shame to leave out of this discussion.
 Models such as DALL-E, which generates unbelievable images from text prompts, or CLIP, that searches through massive scales of images with natural language interfaces, have captured our imagination about the future of Deep Learning.
 Readers may be happy to know that the Sentence Transformer library has support for CLIP models.

 Deep Learning research has mainly been focused on Text, Image, and Image-Text modality combinations, but this space is quickly emerging with successes in Video, Audio, Proteins, Chemicals, and many more.
-I am particularly captivated by Text-Code multimodal spaces and the opportunities of this modality combination plugged into the features of Weaviate's Vector Search Engine.
+I am particularly captivated by Text-Code multimodal spaces and the opportunities of this modality combination plugged into the features of Weaviate's vector database.